markirius/ulmaker/README.md

 really.

-If you like or find any bug/erros/stupid loops/anything, fell free to contact, fork, purge...
+If you like or find any|more bugs/errors/stupid loops/anything, fell free to contact, fork, purge...